'you grew up and you sparkled, but why don't you care?'

 "Don't get mad at me when I say 'I told you so' when you begin slurring your speech to the bride."

-"I won't," she snapped.
-"And any bets you haven't even written your speech."
+"I won't."
+She snapped.
+"And any bet you haven't written anything down."

 "Well, I don't need to," Jonathan said, confidently.
 "I've recited it."

-"No. You're right.
-I haven't recited it," Jonathan said, honestly.
+"No. It'll be a surprise," Jonathan said, smirking.
 "That's because I'm going to wing it."

 The maid of honour chortled, "Ah, I should have known..."

 She was about to talk more to Jonathan, but someone had nudged her on the hip.
 She winced, rubbing her side and gazed at the person who had been sitting on her other side.

 The woman was dressed in an identical satin dress that the maid of honour wore.
 Though the maid of honour hated to admit it, the bridesmaid who had drawn her attention was the most beautiful amongst all the bridesmaids.
 The bridesmaid had her golden hair immaculately fixed up into a braided bun, with white irises attached around it the bun in an elegant manner.
 Although the bridesmaid was younger the maid of honour, she could tell that the bridesmaid had inherited the bride's beauty.

 In other words, the bridesmaid that she conveniently had to sit down next to was the bride's sister.

 "Tell that idiot to go back to his seat."
 The bride's sister scoffed.